-Dr. A. Jones-Sir, In reply to your enquiry, what I think of your improved Cotton Gin.
-I have to say, that I saw it work on Saturday the 25th inst. and was very much pleased with its performance. be a very valuable improvement; and besides, the desire saws of larger diameter than others.
-The quality of the cotton, as it comes out of the protent Cotton Gin, with feeders, &c.
-And have seen it in operation, and approve of it so highly, that I have taken the liberty of ordering one for my plantation in time for the next crop Yours respectfully, J. COMPTON.
 New Orleans, Feb.
+27, 1837 Dr. A. Jones-Sir, In reply to your enquiry, what I think of your improved Cotton Gin, I have to say, that I saw it work on Saturday the 25th inst. and was very much pleased with its performance.
+The mere fact of its self-feeding, seems to me to be a very valuable improvement; and besides, the quality of the cotton, as it comes out of the process, appeared to me to be better and cleaner than from the common Gins in use, considerably in labor.
+Respectfully, &c.
+E. D. WHITE. from the common Gins in use, and that it saves my plantation in time for the next crop.
+Yours respectfully, New Orleans, Feb.
 28, 1837.
-From Mr. A. Longer, an experienced and eminent Cotton Broker of New Orleans.
+J. COMPTON.